JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot15.png)

 Another thing to notice is that the labels are automatically colored the same as the vowels!
 How did it do that?
 We'll, as it turns out, `geom_label` inherited the `color = vowel` argument from the main `ggplot(aes())` function.
+It worked because it just so happens that the column `vowel` exists in both the `means` and the `my_vowels` datasets.
 Pretty cool.
 If you want to override it, perhaps by making them all black, you can certainly do so.
 Just put it within `geom_label` but not inside of `aes`:

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel, label = vowel)) +